Utility Data for Health Technology Assessment

 or call +44 (0)114 222 2968.

-NICE and similar agencies around the world are using QALYs, hence the need for health state utility data in their assessments of the cost effectiveness of health care interventions.
-This raises questions about the measurement of health, the valuation of health and whose values to use.
+NICE and health care funding agencies around the world are using QALYs, hence the need for health state utility data in their assessments of the cost effectiveness of health care interventions.
+This raises questions about the measurement of health, the valuation of health and how to use the values in cost-effectiveness models.
 It creates additional challenges for meeting the requirements of a ‘reference case’ set of methods that may not be appropriate in all circumstances.

 What does the course deliver?

-This course outlines the practical requirements of measuring utility and obtaining utility data for health technology assessment for agencies such as NICE and explores recent research in utilities including EQ-5D-5L valuation, measuring subjective well-being and condition specific preference-based measures.
-It is delivered by a world leading team of experts in utility measurement.
+This course outlines the practical requirements of measuring utility and obtaining utility data for health technology assessment for agencies such as NICE and explores recent research in utilities including EQ-5D-5L valuation, condition specific preference-based measures, identifying utility evidence and using it in cost-effectiveness models.
+It is highly relevant to the recent ISPOR Task Force on using utility data in cost-effectiveness models.
+The course is delivered by a world leading team of experts in utility measurement.

 Who will benefit from this course?